 Meet the winners of the Radiant Earth Spot the Crop Challenges

 This competition is organised into two parallel tracks.
-For this track participants are asked to only use time-series of both Sentinel-2 (multi-spectral) and Sentinel-1 (synthetic aperture radar) data as input to their model.
-For the other track, see Radiant Earth Spot the Crop Challenge.
+For this track, participants are asked to only use time-series of Sentinel-2 multi-spectral data as input to their model.
+For the other track, see Radiant Earth Spot the Crop XL Challenge.

 The agricultural sector makes a substantial contribution to GDP and livelihoods across the developing world.
 However, regular and reliable agricultural data remains difficult and expensive to collect on the ground.
 As a result, policy-makers usually don’t have access to updated data for implementing policies or supporting farmers.